nickredding/cordova-plugin-apple-watch-link/README.md

 //		The timestamp represents the Unix epoch (number of milliseconds
 //			since 1970/01/01) corresponding to the trigger
 //	error = function(errorString)
-//		Invoked when an error occured
+//		Invoked when an error occurred
 //			errorString = string describing the error
 //			errorString will be "duplicate" in the case of a
-//				notificaton that already pendingat the same
+//				notificaton that already pending at the same
 //				time as the notification requested
 ```
 Notifications can also be scheduled from the iOS app using a Promise, as in